Download v220.127.116.11 clients from https://github.com/BreakoutCoin/Breakout-Chain-Client/releases/tag/v18.104.22.168. Version v22.214.171.124...

-As you might have guessed, much of the difference between the original BRK mint in Block 2 and the current BRK money supply was eliminated by burning.
+As you might have guessed, much of the difference between the original BRK genesis in Block 2 and the current BRK money supply was eliminated by burning.
 This burn happened in Block 4140, which eliminated 2,269,671 BRK.
 This burn left about 17,230,329 BRK.
-Since that burn on July 9, 2016, about 911,754 BRK have been minted through proof-of-stake.
+Since that burn on July 9, 2016, about 911,754 BRK have been produced through proof-of-stake.

 Does the current BRK money supply accurately reflect a 5% inflation rate?

 Breakout Chain is about 19 months old, which is about 1.6 years.
 Without compounding, this represents an expected 5% * 1.6 = 8.0%.
 This means we expect the current money supply to be 1.08⨉ the money supply immediately after the burn of Block 4140.
 This calculation is:

 1.08 ⨉ 17,230,329 BRK = 18,608,755 BRK